 For all of these reasons, more and more companies- including small businesses and even startups- are looking for FP&A solutions to help them stay ahead of the competition.

-What startups and small businesses should look for when choosing FP&A solutions
+What small businesses should look for when choosing FP&A solutions

 While the best FP&A solutions usually cover all aspects of a company’s needs, small businesses and startups need to be slightly more picky when choosing the best tool to go with.